bbbutterwell/books/wkuf_ch05.md

 *updated 2022-06-23*

 The barn cats are always bringing me dead rats and mice and birds.
 Sometimes a small snake.
-I get two or three scritter kills a week, some seasons - I never go a week it seems without at least one of them showing up somewhere unexpected.
+I get two or three scritter kills a week, some weeks - I never go a week it seems without at least one of them showing up somewhere unexpected.
 I'm never amused.
 I had hamsters when I was young and a turtle too and I'm fond of almost all small types of animals.
 And dogs of all sizes, but especially medium-sized ones.
 Horses scare me a bit, I'll admit, and cats mostly creep me out.

 Don't go assuming I decided to be a dog person and not a cat person on purpose or anything.
 It's really just how these things happen.
 I grew up with a dog, not a cat.
 I know it's stupid, but I'm not a cat person, but I live on a island full of cats.
 Pretty full, anyway.
 There's probably thirty or more.
 Counting cats is no easier than herding them, so I don't really know for certain how many there really are any more.
 Maybe there's a hundred, I just couldn't say.